Labels

 OPERATION

-If the device fails to connect to a configured wifi network, you will also have the same opportunity as described above (the LED illuminates for approximately 10 seconds), without the need to power down the device.
+If the device fails to connect to a configured wifi network, you will also have the same opportunity as per Reset (the LED illuminates for approximately 10 seconds), allowing you to reset the configuration and enter AP Mode without the need to power down the device.
+See Reset for more information.

 TODO: Add access point image.